richardgill/uk-personal-finance-guides/ISAs.md

 * ISAs are tax free.
 Any gains (which compound) are not taxed.
 * You can transfer your money out of an ISA at any time and spend it on anything you like.
 You can have your money within 5 working days.
-* Tax is so simple - it doesn't complicate tax return / require accountant assistance.
+* Tax is simple - it doesn't complicate tax return / require accountant assistance.

 ## Limitations